Regime transitions in stratified shear flows: the link between horizontal and inclined ducts: Analytical description of the HGV-A approximation

-Here, it can be seen that indeed \eqref{eq:rhoSteadyState-adv} is a solution to \eqref{eq:trans2D_nd_F} since $\delta(z-\eta(x))\neq 0$ only for $z=\eta(x)$ (i.e. at the interface), where $u=w=0$ due to symmetry.
-Formally, the solution is not defined at the interface, so it is convenient to approach the problem by treating each layer separately, with the interface as a boundary between them.
-The proposed solution further satisfies $\partial^2 \rho'/\partial z^2=0$ in each of the layers.
-We use the index $\zeta=\pm 1$ with $\zeta=+1$ referring to the top layer and $\zeta=-1$ to the bottom layer.
-Using this notation, $\rho'_\zeta=-\zeta/2$.
+where $\mathcal{H}(z)$ is the Heaviside function defined as: $\mathcal{H}(z>0)=1$, $\mathcal{H}(z<0)=0$, and $\mathcal{H}(z=0)=1/2$.
+The physical meaning of this solution is that the density gets organized in two layers with a sharp interface located at $z=\eta(x)$ with $\eta(0)=0$ due to the definition of the coordinate system. \CB{The proposed solution satisfies $\partial^2 \rho'_0/\partial z^2=0$ in each of the layers.
+However, formally, the solution is not defined at the interface, and it is convenient to approach the problem by treating each layer separately, with the interface as a boundary between them.} We use the index $\zeta=\pm 1$ with $\zeta=+1$ referring to the top layer and $\zeta=-1$ to the bottom layer.
+Using this notation, $\rho'_{0,\zeta}=-\zeta/2$. \CB{\citet{Macagno1961} also solved the same governing equations for a two layer system, but they considered the simplified problem where the interface is parallel to the top and bottom of the duct, i.e. $\eta(x)=0$.}

-We now turn our attention to \eqref{eq:ns2dz_nd_F}.
+We now turn our attention to \eqref{eq:ns2dz_nd2} \CB{to derive the pressure distribution and the horizontal pressure gradient that drives the flow}.
 Integrating this equation with respect to $z$ yields an expression for the pressure:

 with $\gamma_\zeta(x)$ integration constants, which are functions of $x$ to be determined using the boundary conditions.
 At $z=1$, the pressure is an unknown function of $x$, but it is convenient to define, without loss of generality,